snarfed/bridgy/README.md

 1. [Run the full stats BigQuery query.](https://console.cloud.google.com/bigquery?sq=586366768654:4205685cc2154f18a665122613c0bc05) Download the results as CSV.
 1. [Open the stats spreadsheet.](https://docs.google.com/spreadsheets/d/1VhGiZ9Z9PEl7f9ciiVZZgupNcUTsRVltQ8_CqFETpfU/edit) Import the CSV, replacing the _data_ sheet.
 1. Change the underscores in column headings to spaces.
-1. Open each sheet, edit the chart, and extend the data range to include all of thee new rows.
+1. Open each sheet, edit the chart, and extend the data range to include all of the new rows.
 1. Check out the graphs!
 Save full size images with OS or browser screenshots, thumbnails with the _Download Chart_ button.
 Then post them!

 Final cleanup: delete the temporary `Response-new` table.